Flanders Field American Cemetery and Memorial

 The interior of the chapel is enhanced by the mosaic ceiling, which depicts a lighted oil lamp under the stars of Heaven with doves of peace flying toward the light.

 The graves area consists of four rectangular plots.
 Each plot contains 92 graves marked with white Carrara marble headstones set in four rows.
 Eight Stars of David mark the graves of those of Jewish faith.
 21 of the 368 graves in the cemetery are of Unknowns.
 The majority of the soldiers memorialized at the Flanders Field American Cemetery represent four main divisions who fought in Belgium during the final weeks of the war.
-The 27th New York and the 30th Old Hickory Divisions saw action near Ypres from August 18 to September 4, 1918.
-The 37th Buckeye and 91st Wild West Divisions pushed west from Waregem and across the Scheldt River at Oudenaarde from October 30, 1918 until the Armistice on November 11, 1918.
+The 27th New York and the 30th Old Hickory Divisions saw action near Ypres from 18 August to 4 September 1918.
+The 37th Buckeye and 91st Wild West Divisions pushed west from Waregem and across the Scheldt River at Oudenaarde from 30 October 1918 until the Armistice on 11 November 1918.
 The Flanders Field American Cemetery is situated on a battlefield where the 91st Division suffered many casualties in securing the nearby wooded area called "Spitaals Bosschen".

 The Flanders Field American Cemetery takes its name from the poem "In Flanders Fields" written by Canadian physician, Lieutenant Colonel John McCrae.
 McCrae wrote the poem near Ypres after attending the funeral of his friend, Lieutenant Alexis Helmer.